triton-inference-server/model_analyzer/docs/launch_modes.md

    --gpus 1 -v /var/run/docker.sock:/var/run/docker.sock --net host --privileged
    ```

-   You should use `--triton-launch-mode docker` flag for the Model Analyzer to use this mode,
+   You should use `--triton-launch-mode docker` flag for the Model Analyzer to use this mode.
-   and will also need to provide Model Analyzer the name or ID of the container in which it
-   is running using the `--host-container` flag.
-This is so that the Model Analyzer can
-   mount the model repository in the container you are running into the sibling container
-   it will launch in order to run Triton Inference Server.

 3. **Using an already running Triton Inference Server**.
 This mode is beneficial
    when you want to use an already running Triton Inference Server.